German Police Raid Home Of Man Suspected Of Child Pornography, Find Boy Missing For Two Years Hiding In Closet

 The investigation did also yield a number of electronic devices that police said contained data storage units.
 That is under investigation as well, though police did not say if it was connected to the distribution of child pornography.

 It was also not clear if the operation was connected to any other recent child pornography arrests.
-Police worldwide have cracked down on networks that stretch across international borders, with a number of major operations that involved cooperation between police from a number of countries.
+Police worldwide have cracked down on networks that stretch across international borders, with a number of major operations that involved cooperation between police from various countries.

 DW noted that the teen found in the man’s closet had disappeared from a shelter in 2017 and was reported missing by social workers, but investigators had no luck in finding the boy until he was discovered in the suspected pedophile’s closet.